Incest between twins: In pornography

 Twincest has been a recurring theme in gay pornography since the 1970s.
 In 2009, Elijah and Milo Peters, then-19-year-old Czech identical twin brothers, gained notoriety for having sex with one another in gay pornographic films for BelAmi.
 According to them, they developed a romantic and sexual relationship with each other at age 15 and sent photos of themselves to BelAmi at age 18, saying they were open to having sex with each other on camera.
-BelAmi's videos featuring the twins originally involved little contact between them, but gradually escalated to featuring mutual masturbation, oral sex, and anal sex.
+BelAmi's videos featuring the twins originally involved little contact between them, but gradually escalated to featuring manual sex, oral sex, and anal sex.
 Their popularity led to the traffic on BelAmi's website doubling in 2009 and a tour of gay nightclubs in Florida.
 Maureen O'Connor of Gawker called the Peters twins "the most famous twincest stars" in 2012, while Graham Gremore of Queerty referred to them as "perhaps the most famous pair of gay twin lovers" in 2014.